GiorgioBaldelli/giorgiobaldelli.github.io/_posts/2022-04-28-Some-benefits-of-treating-infrastructure-as-code.markdown

 ---
 layout: post
-title:  The benefits of treating infrastructure as code"
+title:  The benefits of treating infrastructure as code
 date:   2022-04-12 12:30:30 +0100
 categories: jekyll update
 tags: